HTTP Cache

 hashtable are CacheEntry classes, see below.

-The hash tables keep a strong reference to CacheEntry
+The hash tables keep a strong reference to CacheEntry objects.
+The

-objects from memory is by exhausting a
+only way to remove CacheEntry objects from memory is by exhausting a

-memory limit for Intermediate_Memory_Caching, what triggers a background
+memory limit for intermediate-memory-caching, what triggers a background

 process of purging expired and then least used entries from memory.